lekkas/clonem/README.md

 # clonem

-Clone (or update) all repositories belonging to user or organization.
+Clone (or update) all repositories belonging to a user or organization.

 ## Features